Losing Earth

 Losing Earth: A Recent History (published as Losing Earth: The Decade We Could Have Stopped Climate Change in the UK and Commonwealth markets) is a 2019 book written by Nathaniel Rich.
 The book is about the existence of scientific evidence for climate change for decades while it was politically denied, and the eventual damage that will occur as a result.
 It focuses on the years 1979 to 1989 and US-based scientists, activists, and policymakers including James Hansen, Rafe Pomerance, and Jule Gregory Charney.

 The story was first published as the August 5, 2018, issue of The New York Times Magazine and later expanded.
 After the article was published, it was announced that the story was in development to be converted into a docuseries that will be distributed on Apple TV+.
+A feature length adaptation titled A Statement, co-written and directed by Tom McCarthy for Sony Pictures Classics, will premiere at the 2026 New York Film Festival.

 Responses

 Initial version of text

 Environmentalists including May Boeve criticized the narrative for promoting climate doom and focusing on a small group that they argue is not representative of the broader climate movement.
 Leah Stokes and others have questioned Rich's framing of who is to blame for the climate crisis; Rich did not emphasize the culpability of the fossil fuel industry or of politicians.